 It has also recently reopened to the public after years of restoration.
 This is another great addition to Kew Gardens!

-If you are brave enough to climb the 253 steps to the top of the Great Pagoda you will enjoy spectacular views.
+If you’re brave enough to conquer the 253 steps to the top of the Great Pagoda, you’ll be rewarded with breathtaking views.

-One of the major restoration project was the reintroduction of the dragons, perched on every ridge of the 10 storeys of the Pagoda, after a 200-year absence.
-Here is a great presentation of the building’s history and its 80 dragons…
+One of the major restoration projects involved reintroducing the dragons that now perch on every ridge of the Pagoda’s ten stories, marking their return after a 200-year absence.
+Here’s an excellent overview of the building’s history and its 80 dragons…

 A Japanese Gateway